mdolab/DCFoil.jl/README.md

 ### Get started as a developer

+Start your docker container if using MDOLab codes.
 You must be in this root directory.
 From the terminal you can type

 ```
 julia --project=.
 ```

-or in the Julia REPL, type
+and in the Julia REPL, type

 ```
 ] activate .